buildbot/buildbot-master-buildpack/Readme.md

 Heroku buildpack: Buildbot-master
 ========================

-This is a buildpack intended to deploying [Buildbot](http://buildbot.net)'s master application on [Heroku](https://heroku.com) or VPS equipmented with [Dokku](https://github.com/progrium/dokku).
+This is a buildpack intended to deploy [Buildbot](http://buildbot.net)'s master application on [Heroku](https://heroku.com) or VPS equipmented with [Dokku](https://github.com/progrium/dokku).

 This buildpack is modified from Heroku's [Python buildpack](https://github.com/heroku/heroku-buildpack-python) and